 Visit all the Media, audio and video reports here

-25-11-15 Professor Phil Jennings – The Perth Freight Link: Facts and Fiction
+The Perth Freight Link: Facts and Fiction – Professor Phil Jennings

-Philip Jennings is well respected as the Emeritus Professor of Physics and Energy Studies at Murdoch University and the President of the Wetlands Conservation Society.
+Philip Jennings is well respected as the Emeritus Professor at Murdoch University and the President of the Wetlands Conservation Society.
+Read his short myth busting report report here.

 SENATE INQUIRY REPORT

-The report was released on Tuesday 3rd May and is be available from here.
+The report was released on Tuesday 3rd May 2016 and is available here.

-Senator Scott Ludlam who initiated the Senate Inquiry has stated that the report clearly vindicated the grassroots effort in which 30 disparate organisations united to scrap the disastrous project.
+Senator Scott Ludlam who initiated the Senate Inquiry has stated that the report clearly vindicated the grassroots effort to scrap the disastrous project.

 “This report buries the case for the Perth Freight Link once and for all.
 It is clear now why the Barnett Government has been so desperate to hide the business case and the assumptions that went into the cost-benefit analysis,” he said.